www-norma-dev/.github/profile/team-process-communication.md

 **Video Over Text:**
 Use video calls to resolve complex issues or strengthen team bonds.
 Avoid lengthy text threads when a quick call can bring clarity.

-**Slack Channels Over Private Discussions:**
+**Team messaging platform channels over private discussions:**
-Use dedicated Slack channels to communicate with the team.
+Use dedicated team messaging platform channels to communicate with the team.
 This keeps everyone informed and fosters transparency.

 **Availability:**
-- Notify the team on Slack if you’re unavailable for more than one hour during regular working hours.
+- Notify the team on the team messaging platform if you’re unavailable for more than one hour during regular working hours.
-- Use your Slack status to let the team know if you’re available or absent.
+- Use your status indicator to let the team know if you’re available or absent.

 **End-of-Day Check-In:**
 Be available for a short end-of-day call when possible to align, unblock others, and wrap up open topics.